Updated on December 11th, 2024

 Assistance and Accommodations for College Students with Learning Disabilities

 If your student has a learning disability and college is on the horizon, they may be wondering what kind of support, accommodations, and student services they can expect to attend college with.
+Colleges and universities offer various support services aimed at assisting students with learning disabilities, enhancing their academic experience.
 Here’s a look at the types of assistance and accommodations for college students with learning disabilities they may find, as well as what may not be available.

 ARE THERE IEP OR 504 PLANS IN COLLEGE?